 Yes.
 I used a little half and half in this recipe because it adds a lovely texture and richness to the sauce.
 If you are avoiding dairy, try adding a bit more olive oil and broth instead of milk or cream.
 This substitution will also make the recipe more of a pantry meal.

 The parmesan is, of course, a nice savory, salty addition.
 You can leave it out for a vegan recipe.
-If you find that the recipe needs a little something else, add a little nutritional yeast to the sauce and blend until smooth.
+If you find that the recipe needs a little something else, add a little What’s the Deal with Nutritional Yeast? to the sauce and blend until smooth.

 How to make pumpkin pasta sauce